janvanwassenhove/MusicAgent/README.md

 ### Samples

+New samples can be added to the `Samples` folder.
+The folder already consists of a base set, but can be easily extended by dropping new sample files in this folder depending on your flavour and needs.

 To use samples in your composition, we need a correct description of the samples.
 This listing will be provided to our agents to be taken into account when generating new music.

-When adding new Sample packs, you can generate the metadata listing by launching the script.
+When adding new Sample packs, you can regenerate the metadata listing by launching the script:
 ```bash
 python SampleMedataListing.py
 ```